NUARIG/competitions/README.md

 ### config/deploy_config.yml

-Here you will find instance specific values for Capistrano deployment of the application (https://github.com/capistrano/rails).
+Here you will find instance specific values for [Capistrano deployment](https://github.com/capistrano/rails) of the application.

-If you are symlinking your instance's configuration files on your deployment server, these should be included under the linked_files in config/deploy_config.yml.
+Any symlinked configuration files on your instance's deployment server should be included under the `linked_files` in the config/deploy_config.yml.

 ### config/storage.yml
 You will need to configure your instance's storage.
 The configurations for local or AWS storage are included.
 It is possible to use other services with further changes.